 The newspaper also indicates that this morning he met with a hundred members of the Livestrong Foundation, which he himself created at 1997 to fight cancer, a disease that Armstrong himself suffered, to apologize.

-In the words of the spokeswoman of the foundation, Katherine McLane, the apologies of the athletes were "very sincere and felt," according to the newspaper USA Today.
+In the words of the spokeswoman for the foundation, Katherine McLane, the apologies of the athletes were "very sincere and heartfelt," according to the newspaper.
+USA Today.

 Reopening the case